A teacher reading a book to their students

 The first thing you need to do when planning your interventions is to identify what you want your pupils to achieve by the end of the intervention.
 This will be based on knowledge of your SEND population and by considering the following questions:

-• What are the main areas of need within our SEN population?
+• What are the main areas of need among our SEND population?

-• What are the key areas to focus on / skills to target?
+• What are the key areas we need to focus on, and the key skills we need to target?

 • Which pupils will benefit from this type of intervention?